Cell Tracking for Early Skin Cancer Detection

 Melanoma, the most dangerous form of skin cancer, is increasing.
 In the US, melanoma is one of the most common cancers among young adults.
 However, if the disease is caught early, then it can be cured.
-A research team, led by Dr Robert Judson-Torres, is tracking single cells when studying melanoma at an early stage.
-“Ultimately cancer is a disease where rare single cells start doing something we don’t want them to do.
-We want to find these very rare single cells.”
+A research team, led by Dr Robert Judson-Torres, apply single cell tracking when studying melanoma at an early stage.

 Many studies in the field of melanoma focus on cell lines derived from patients that already have advanced disease.
 These cells are not representative of the early stages of the disease.

 “We had to establish a model using the cell type from which melanoma is derived, so we are using human melanocytes.
-Then we used CRISPR to introduce the mutations most commonly associated with melanoma in order to engineer the early stages of the disease.”
+Then we used CRISPR to introduce the mutations most commonly associated with melanoma in order to engineer the early stages of the disease”, Dr. Judson-Torres says.

 “We are able to visualize the primary cells we derive from the skin immediately without labeling the cells and without undergoing any selection process.
 We can also watch the cells without disturbing them.
 We can see which behaviors and morphologies are dynamic.
 We are able to get a lot of information out of these very few cells in the limited time we have to work with them.
-I’m not aware of any other equipment that would allow that.”
+I’m not aware of any other equipment that would allow that”, Dr. Judson-Torres explains.

 Engineering melanoma brick by brick

 When studying melanoma cells from a patient there is a bias problem as only the cells that successfully became melanoma are studied, and if a cell line is being analyzed, the cells that successfully grow and behave well in vitro are studied.
 There is a risk of missing what happens to all other cells – many of which harbor the exact same genetic mutations.
 The research group’s goal is to understand human melanoma by engineering the progression in vitro, piece-by-piece, and to drive discoveries in prevention, diagnostics, and treatment.